thomasWeise/aitoa/book/metaheuristics/estimationOfDistributionAlgorithm/README.md

 A basic EDA can now be implemented as shown in [@lst:EDA].
 In this implementation excerpt, we have omitted the checks to `minimumSamplesNeededForUpdate` some calls to the termination criterion as well as the initialization of variables, to provide more concise and readable code.

+### Ingredient: A Stochastic Model for the JSSP Search Space

+We now want to apply the EDA to our Job Shop Scheduling Problem.
+Our search space represents solutions for the JSSP as a permutation of a multi-set, where each of the the&nbsp;$\jsspJobs$ jobs occurs exactly&nbsp;$\jsspMachines$ times, once for each machine.
+Unfortunately, this representation does not lend itself for modeling &ndash; we would need a probability distribution over such permutations.
+It should be said that there exist clever solutions&nbsp;[@CUML2015KOMMFSPBP], but for our introductory book, they may be too complex.